 The California DMV typically sends out a notice of eligibility if you qualify for masking a ticket through traffic school.
-If you haven’t received this notice, you may contact your court listed on your citation, or your local DMV branch, and request permission to attend a California traffic school course.
+If you haven’t received this notice, you may contact your court listed on your citation and request permission to attend a California traffic school course.

 Generally, you qualify if you meet the following eligibility requirements:

 - You hold a valid non-commercial California driver’s license

 - You have been cited for a minor moving violation not exceeding 25 MPH over the limit

 - You have NOT taken traffic school in the past 18 months